sgeorgakis/trivia/README.md

 This will return a json encoded response with the categories ids and descriptions.

 For requesting questions from Trivia's API, the user has to make a `POST` request using the `/questions` path.<br>
 A required path parameter is `category` that is the id of the category the user wants to fetch questions.
-The user can include as many categories as he/she wants.<br>
+The user can include as many categories as he/she wants in the request.<br>
 By specifying the optional path parameter `amount` the user can control how many questions will be fetched for each category.

 After that, the app will first check if there is a resource in Transifex for each category.<br>
-If there is one, it will fetch all the uploaded questions, delete the resource and recreate it including all the old and new questions.
+If there is one, it will fetch all the uploaded resource strings, delete the resource and recreate it including all the old and new questions.<br>
+A successful request will result in a `202` status code.

-Since Transifex's API is asynchronous, this API assumes that each request to upload data will be completed successfully and no check if failed or not occurs.
+Since Transifex's API is asynchronous, this API assumes that each request to upload data will be completed successfully and no check of the progress occurs.

 # Notes